debanjawn/takemeter-nba/README.md

 **`ragebait`** — A post that expresses a reaction but the claim is so exaggerated it couldn't be a sincere belief — it exists purely to provoke a response or just be outrageous.
-- "Jalen Brunson isn't even tall enough to get on the ride."
+- "Jalen Brunson is the size of a traffic cone and somehow gets superstar calls."
 - "Trade Chet for an air fryer, him not being here is better."

 ## Data Collection